FRI Phase 2 Specific Questions

 How long must a business have been in existence to be eligible?

-An eligible business needs to be able to meet the other eligibility criteria and have an approved Certificate of Formation or Articles of Incorporation dated before January 1, 2021.
+An eligible business must be able to meet the other eligibility criteria and have an approved Certificate of Formation or Articles of Incorporation dated before January 1, 2022.

 Will companies with a significant Maine presence, but out-of-state ownership, be eligible?